lmacakova/weather_data_pipeline/README.md

 ---

 ## Overview
 This project automates the collection of meteorological data and stores it in a repository.
-It uses Bash scripting and GitHub Actions to schedule and run the data pipeline, ensuring weather data is downloaded, timestamped, and version-controlled on a regular basis.
+It uses Bash scripting[^1] and GitHub Actions[^2] to schedule and run the data pipeline, ensuring weather data is downloaded, timestamped, and version-controlled on a regular basis.

 ---